Please give us a call to discuss a suitable vaccination regime for your pet.

 Puppies are ‘temporarily’ protected against many diseases by antibodies received through their mother’s milk.
 These maternal antibodies decline in the first few months of their lives, however until they drop sufficiently they can also neutralise vaccines.
 This is why a series of vaccinations is necessary in a puppy.

-Adult Dog Vaccination: C5
+Adult Dog Vaccination: C5 (or C7 when given together with C2i)

 The immunity from puppy vaccination weakens over time and your pet can again become susceptible to disease.
 Annual health checks and booster vaccinations, as required, will provide the best protection for the life of your pet.